 The narrow path winds along the ocean, so you’ll be rewarded with ocean views many times along the way.
 This is a hike through the jungle, so make sure you wear sturdy footwear and bring bug spray.

-You finish your 2.5 mile (about 4 km) hike at the beautiful beach Las Animas, where you can enjoy a meal at one of the many restaurants.
-If you have the energy, do the hike in reverse – if not, grab one of the many water taxis to bring you back to your starting point at Boca, or all the way back to Puerto Vallarta.
+You finish your 2.5-mile (about 4 km) hike at the beautiful beach Las Animas, where you can enjoy a meal at one of the many restaurants.
+If you have the energy, do the hike in reverse – if not, grab one of the many water taxis to bring you back to your starting point at Boca, or back to Puerto Vallarta.

 There are also various guided hikes through Sierra Vallejo, that offer some beautiful views and a fun day hiking through the jungle.

 Whale watching in Puerto Vallarta can be as easy as strolling along the boardwalk and being lucky enough to catch one leaping from the water, close enough to shore for you to see.

 Whale season officially in Puerto Vallarta begins early to mid-December through late March.
 The most common months to spot a while are January and February.

 Humpback whales travel every year to the Bay of Banderas.
 They make the 40-day journey from the west coast of Canada past Baja California until they reach Puerto Vallarta’s shore.
 About 700 arrive in the bay to birth and mate.

 Whale Sharks, which can grow up to 60 feet in length, are actually not whales at all.
 They are very peaceful enormous fish that feed on plankton.

 If you’ve never been swimming with a whale shark, it’s an exhilarating experience that we highly recommend.
 Since they feed on plankton at the surface of the water, only a snorkel is required.